 - open the data layer into QGIS (Layer –> Add Layer –> Add Vector Layer –> navigate to the folder and select your layer

 - style the layer accordingly

-Follow the steps above to add (re add as it turns out) the Incorporation Boundary layer to your project.
+Follow the steps above to add the Incorporation Boundary layer to your project.
 Once you have it loaded perform the following steps to provide another screenshot of your results:

 - Style this layer by using the “catagorized” method using the attribute column for year of incorporation

 - Place the existing layers in an order for proper viewing

 - Colour the one feature in your new layer Red that matches the criteria described next

 - Take a screen shot and include it in your write up.